tyler-ball/chef-openstack-testing-stack/README.md

 There has been a fix pushed up https://review.openstack.org/#/c/114407/ but as of me writing this it hasn't been merged.
 I'm going to do my best to push it along because this works like a champ.

+NOTE: If you want to fix this so it works out of the get-go you can also edit `singlestack/cookbooks/openstack-common/libraries/database.rb` at line 94 and add `encoding 'utf8'`.
+I only suggest doing this if you know what you're doing.

 Here is a openrc file that you should add to `/root/openrc` and `source /root/openrc`, you'll want to do this inside the vm, like above.
 (vagrant ssh)